thescalaguy/blog/source/_posts/scalaz-under-the-hoods.md

 res3: Int = 6
 {% endcodeblock %}

-What we've done is created a general-purpose `sum` function whose working depends upon which monoid is passed to it.
+What we've done is create a general-purpose `sum` function whose working depends upon which monoid is passed to it.
 Now we can very easily sum a `List[String]` or a `List[Double]` by adding a corresponding monoid.

 ## Step 3 - Make the Monoid Implicit

 Next, we'll make the monoid an implicit parameter to our `sum` function.
 We'll also package our `IntMonoid` into a `Monoid` companion object and make it implicit.
 The reason for doing this is how Scala compiler resolves implicit values; it'll look for implicit values in its scope.
-So, we bring `IntMonoid` within scope by by importing from the `Monoid` companion object.
+So, we bring `IntMonoid` within scope by importing from the `Monoid` companion object.

 {% codeblock lang:scala %}
 scala> trait Monoid[A] {